Can I go to the Internet?

 The bike trail cuts right through the heart of an area containing massive buildings that house banks of computers that are on the Internet network.
 The bits swirl under the residents in gigantic bundles of fiber optic cabling that hooks these buildings together and out to the world.

-Here is a data center.
-This is one of the thousands of buildings where the Internet lives.
-Inside are racks of computers humming with Internet activity.
+Data Centers are where the Internet lives, containing racks of computers humming with Internet activity.
 We could go into one of these buildings and walk through the racks of computers.
 However, I can’t because the servers I manage are not here.

 So let’s return to my home office and go to the Internet by using the Internet.
-I want to change 1happyplace.com.
-Let’s say on the home page, I am going to put an exclamation mark on my tagline.
-Those characters, that create that tagline are in one place, on one computer that is accessible to the anyone on the Internet.
+I want to change 1happyplace.com and I can change it on one file that is accessible to anyone on the Internet.

 We can edit the characters in that file and see it change on the live website in realtime.
-I am going to show you my screen as I update the website.
 I am working on the command line with an ancient editor called vi, which allows me to work extremely fast.

 So I hope you enjoyed this journey into the Internet!
 It was fun to take you there.